The Affordable Care Act and Your Health Coverage

 Does the ACA change my VA health benefits?

 No. The health care law doesn’t change your VA health benefits or your out-of-pocket costs.

-If I’m not signed up for a VA or Department of Defense health care program, how do I get health coverage to meet the requirement?
+If I’m not signed up for a VA or Department of Defense health care program, how do I get health coverage for 2019?

 You may be able to get coverage through the Health Insurance Marketplace.
 Open enrollment for 2019 is over.
 But you can still enroll or change plans if you have certain life changes or qualify for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).